docker-library/docs/chronograf/content.md

 # Chronograf

-Chronograf is InfluxData’s open source web application.
+Chronograf is InfluxData's open source web application.
 Use Chronograf with the other components of the [TICK](https://www.influxdata.com/products/) stack for infrastructure monitoring, alert management, data visualization, and database management.

 %%LOGO%%